 Remember, when someone walks into your house, they aren’t there to learn about your time spent in the north of Thailand, or to see family portraits stretching back for generations.
 Give them a clean canopy that’s tastefully decorated so they can imagine how they might use the space.

 When I ask potential buyers what are the top 3 things they are looking for in a new home, invariably one those things is good light.
-Poor lighting in your home can make it look outdated, dark and closed in.
-The first thing I do when I arrive at a home before prospective buyers is turn on all of the lights, and open curtains even if it’s broad daylight outside.
+Poor lighting in your home can make it feel uninviting, dark and closed in.
+The first thing I do when I arrive at a home before prospective buyers is turn on the lights, and open curtains to bring in natural light.
 I want your home to be as well lit as possible.
 I’ve seen houses linger on the market because of poor lighting in the kitchen, a problem that could be easily improved with new modern recessed light bulbs.

 Next, cut back overgrown shrubs and vines that block natural light before it can reach your windows and patios.
 That 50-year-old bougainvillea may be the prize of your garden, and I’m certainly not suggesting it be removed, but a professional gardener can prune it so that it retains its grand character, but doesn’t look like it’s consuming the front of your house.